Efficient Stackelberg Strategies for Finitely Repeated Games: Introduction

 \section{Introduction}

-The central solution concept in games is the Nash Equilibria, where each agent is playing optimally against the mixed strategy of the other agents.
-Nash equilibria are known to always exist in finite games~\cite{nash1951non}, and the problem of computing them has been widely studied, with efficient algorithms developed for many special classes (See~\cite{nisan2007introduction}), and hardness results for general two player games (See~\cite{chen2006settling},~\cite{daskalakis2009complexity},~\cite{rubinstein2016settling}).

-There are many natural variants of this problem.
-A solution concept of particular interest is the Stackelberg Equilibrium~\cite{Stack35}, in which one of the players, called the leader, is allowed to commit to a strategy first, and communicates this strategy to the other players.
-This problem was first studied through a computational lens by Conitzer and Sandholm~\cite{conitzer2006computing}, who showed efficient algorithms in the case of two players, and hardness results for three player games, and has since been the subject of many other works, including for settings such as security games (See~\cite{an2017stackelberg}).
+A Stackelberg game~\cite{Stack35} is a game in which one of the players, called the Leader, commits to a strategy which is communicated to the other players, called the Followers.
+The Stackelberg Equilibrium (SE) is the optimal strategy for the Leader to commit to, assuming the Followers best respond.
+This problem was first studied through a computational lens by Conitzer and Sandholm~\cite{conitzer2006computing}, who showed efficient algorithms in the case of two players and hardness results for three player games, and has since been the subject of many other works, including for settings such as security games~\cite{an2017stackelberg}.

-In another parallel line of work, repeated games have been studied as a natural generalization of the single-shot, simultaneous game --- agents repeatedly play the same game over multiple rounds, where the outcome in each round depends only upon the actions played in that round.
-However, a critical point of interest about these games is that the actions employed in each round may depend arbitrarily upon the history of play and the internal state of each player.
-In the most well-studied version of the repeated game problem, the game is played repeatedly over an infinite time horizon, with each player seeking to maximize their average payoff in the limit.
+We consider Stackelberg equilibria in \emph{repeated} games, in which the Leader commits to an algorithm for playing the game at the start, and Followers best respond in algorithm space.
+Repeated games are a natural generalization of single-shot, simultaneous games --- agents repeatedly play the same game over multiple rounds, where the outcome in each round depends only upon the actions played in that round.
+While the Leader must commit to their algorithm upfront, this algorithm can be responsive to actions played in previous rounds.

-It is well-known that several phenomena arise in infinite-horizon repeated games that are not present in the single-shot setting.
-First, new equilibrium strategies can arise, such as cooperation in Prisoners Dilemma, a development that is generally viewed positively.
-Second, {\em too many} new equilibria may arise, as witnessed by the Folk Theorem, thus diluting the prescriptive power of equilibria.
-Third, while efficiently computing equilibria in single-shot games for even two players is a notorious open problem for which there is some evidence of intractability (\cite{rubinstein2016settling},~\cite{chen2006settling},~\cite{daskalakis2009complexity}), there is an efficient algorithm for computing Nash equilibria of two-player infinitely repeated games.